-Understanding budgets are a part of nonprofit work some nonprofit leaders never grow to like but are necessary for developing and growing a nonprofit.
-Budgets are a part of your nonprofit story and paint of picture how your nonprofit is operating and how well your nonprofit stewards its finances.
+Understanding budgets are a part of work some nonprofit leaders never grow to like but are necessary for building capacity.
+Budgets tell a story and paint a picture for how your nonprofit operates and how well it stewards finances.

-All nonprofits are unique, therefore your budget should reflect your unique nonprofit’s financial needs.
-Here are several nonprofit best practices that may help you on your journey of nonprofit growth!
+All nonprofits operate differently.
+Oftentimes, the budget will reflect unique financial needs.
+Here we’ve outlined some best practices that may help on the journey of nonprofit growth!

 - Review financial reports quarterly.
 Take note of any unordinary expenses.
 Don’t be afraid to ask questions about regular expenses, new expenses, and large expenses.

-- Approve your budget annually and place it in your board meeting minutes.
+- Approve your budget annually at minimum and place it in your board meeting minutes.
 It should be accessible to board members at all times.

 - Be transparent about your budget.
 Your donors and stakeholders will place more trust in your board and in your organization when they have the opportunity to see how much money is coming in, how much money goes out, and how you allocate funds.

 - Strive to equal or exceed your expenses.
 It’s good practice to have a reasonable amount of money allocated for cash flow to avoid having a deficit.

 - Consider restraints or limitations on gifts or grants in your budget.
 Some grantors may offer a grant with payouts over a period of months or years.
 Factor the revenue at the time it comes in.
 Also, be aware of any limitations of what you can spend grant or gift money on.